Jimmy Kim

 Jimmy Young Kim (April 11, 1967 – June 23, 2023) was a Korean American taekwondo practitioner and instructor who won a gold medal in the heavyweight division at the 1988 Summer Olympics in Seoul, South Korea.

 Kim earned a bachelor's degree in biology with an emphasis on Human Physiology from the University of California Berkeley.

 After graduating from UC Berkeley, he earned a Doctor of Chiropractic Degree from the Los Angeles College of Chiropractic, now known as the Southern California University of Health Sciences.

-Kim died on June 23, 2023, at the age of 56.
+Kim died on June 23, 2023, at the age of 56 from dermatomyositis.